Introducing “Universal Threads”: a series spotlighting "U.W classics" and exploring common threads running through each of our collections.

 The format is simple: a category, a rail of products and a light-hearted conversation between U.W brand founder, David Keyte and design journalist, Leanne Cloudsdale.

 For the secret enthusiasts amongst you, we also invited Leanne for a UW journal takeover, to give us some further context on what makes each of these categories so universally relevant to us.
-First up: Fleece.
+Next up: Twill.